Jmuccigr/miscellaneous/howto/The Command-Line Interface (CLI) at Drew U.md

 1. Let's make a new file in "practice".
 There are lots of ways to do this, but the command `touch` will update the modification date on any file, creating it if it doesn't yet exist, so try `touch temp.txt`.
 1. Copy it via `cp temp.txt newtemp.txt` and rename it via `mv newtemp.txt test.txt` (`mv` is for "move").
 Notice how the first name is the existing file and the second is the new one.
 That happens a lot.
-1. Now remove it completely with `rm newtemp.txt `.
+1. Now remove it completely with `rm test.txt `.
 NB No undo!
 1. There are several ways to edit files within the CLI.
 Easiest perhaps is with the command `nano <filename>`.
 This will open the file `<filename>` in a simple text editor.
 You can move around with the arrow keys and when you're done, use the commands at the bottom.
 Control-X will exit and if you've made changes, it will ask if you want to save them and then with what name.
 1. To look at your files, you also have several options:
 	- `cat` (for "catalogue") will scroll the entire file across the window without stopping.